aerospike/backup-go/cmd/asbackup/readme.md

 AWS Flags:
       --s3-region string              The S3 region that the bucket(s) exist in.
-      --s3-profile string             The S3 profile to use for credentials (the default is 'default'). (default "default") --s3-endpoint-override string   An alternate url endpoint to send S3 API calls to.
+      --s3-profile string             The S3 profile to use for credentials. (default "default") --s3-endpoint-override string   An alternate url endpoint to send S3 API calls to.
       --s3-min-part-size int          Secret agent port (only for TCP connection). (default 3005)